PythonCloudFrameworks/bunny-storm/README.md

 Tornado-Bunny
 =============
-RabbitMQ connector library for Python that is fully integrated with [Tornado Framework](http://www.tornadoweb.org).
+RabbitMQ connector library for Python that is fully integrated with the [aio-pika framework](https://aio-pika.readthedocs.io/en/latest/).

 Introduction
 ------------
-Tornado-Bunny is here to simplify working with RabbitMQ while using Tornado framework.
+Tornado-Bunny is here to simplify working with RabbitMQ while using aio-pika.
-This library offers asynchronous implementation of RabbitMQ connector that fully integrated with `tornado.ioloop`.
+This library offers an asynchronous implementation of a RabbitMQ connector which is fully integrated with `asyncio`.
-Tornado-Bunny connector is all-in-one connector that support number of functionalities:
+Tornado-Bunny provides an all-in-one adapter with the following functionalities:
-1. publish - publish a message.
+1. publish - Publish a message.
-2. receive - consume messages from a queue.
-If received properties is not none, it publishes result back to "reply_to" queue.
+2. receive - Consume messages from a queue.
+Can automatically reply to desired routes if the received message contains a "reply_to" property.
-3. rpc - publish a message with replay_to properties (correlation_id and queue name), waits for an answer message and returns value.
+3. rpc - Implement RPC (Remote procedure call) logic using RabbitMQ.
+Publish a message with a reply_to property, wait for a reply message and return the reply's content.

 Installation
 ------------